cloud-gov/federalist.18f.gov/pages/how-federalist-works/how-builds-work.md

  - Jekyll
  - Hugo (experimental)
  - Script only (experimental)
-   - This build choice runs a portion of a Jekyll or Hugo build, including an NPM script, but does not actually run Jekyll or Hugo.
-All pages must be built into the `_sites` folder for Federalist to deploy to S3.
-This option is generally only useful for advanced users.
+   - Federalist's Jekyll and Hugo build options run a npm script before running Jekyll or Hugo to build out the site.
+This build choice runs that script but nothing else as needed for some advanced users.
+After the script runs, all pages must be built into the `_site` folder for Federalist to deploy to S3.
  - Static
    - This option pushes the files in your repository to S3 without modifying them.
 Useful for exports from content management systems or web development tools.